 Arranging leave cover to ensure rosters are approved as per the calendar ready for publication for the teams to view.

-Producing analysis reports on staffing, expenditure and quality in their area of responsibility using Roster Central reporting system.
+Utilising the available workforce dashboards and software reports to analyse staffing, expenditure and quality in their area of responsibility and create development/improvement action plans.